American Brain Council Banner Logo

 2. The next time you find yourself thinking those same thoughts—or telling yourself those same things—let that be a trigger to shift your focus to something more productive or constructive that you can do something about.

 3. Take action on those items you can do something about.
 You can start by at least noting down what you need to do and when.
 Then do it!
 This is a great strategy if you are afraid of losing your mind or memory.
-And this book provides many ideas in various areas that you can take action on, now!
+And this website provides many ideas in various areas that you can take action on, now!

 4. Learn to see stressful situations from a different perspective or point of view.
 For example, many anxious or depressing thoughts actually arise from inaccurate, limited, or distorted interpretations of events, and most problems can be seen as opportunities for learning or impetus for making improvements.
 (Click on this link to a great website on this topic with a TED talk by our friend David Burns, MD, on how he got into this, and why it works better than meds.
 Also examples with worksheets and suggestions to help you work through your own distortions.